French bulldog – 2 years after BOAS Surgery – Terrible sleep Apnea

 Collapsed larynx is an advanced BOAS stage and carried poor prognosis

-Bulldog and French Bulldog BOAS
+Bulldog and French Bulldog BOAS and Sleep Apnea

-The flat-face brachycephalic obstructive airway syndrome (BOAS) is the biggest contributor to sleep apnea.
 In your case, they were surgically repaired.
-You also mentioned a recent anesthetic procedure (dental cleaning) which was thankfully uneventful, and I assume nothing abnormal was noticed.
+You also mentioned a recent anesthetic procedure (dental cleaning), which was thankfully uneventful, and I assume nothing abnormal was noticed.

-Bulldog and French Bulldog OBESITY
+Bulldog and French Bulldog Sleep Apnea and OBESITY

 Being overweight is a contributor to sleep apnea but you mentioned that your bully is lean